BioDynaMo/biodynamo/README.md

 The main purpose of this repository is to evolve BioDynaMo, making it faster and easier to use.
-Development of BioDynaMo happens in the open on Github, and we are grateful to the community for contributing bugfixes and improvments.
-Read below to learn how you can take part in improving BioDynaMo.

-### Contribution Guide
-Read our [contribution guide](https://biodynamo.github.io/dev/contribute/) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to BioDynaMo.
+Development of BioDynaMo happens in the open on Github, and we are grateful to the community for contributing bugfixes and improvements.
+Please read our [contribution guide](https://biodynamo.github.io/dev/contribute/) and learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to BioDynaMo.

 ### License